Lackoftactics/facebook_data_analyzer/README.md

 Facebook data analyzer as seen on [I analyzed my facebook data and it's story of shyness, loneliness, and change](https://medium.com/@przemek_/i-analyzed-my-facebook-data-and-its-story-of-shyness-loneliness-and-change-7f4e0ec3a952)

-**HELP ME OUT!!
-I am promoting on PRODUCT HUNT.
-Upvote if you like the project [Product hunt upvote](https://www.producthunt.com/posts/facebook-data-analyzer)**

 Analyze facebook copy of your data.
 Download zip file from facebook and get info about friends ranking by message, vocabulary,  contacts, friends added statistics and more.

 # How to run